Jump to Section

 How do I renew my loans?

-Loans of books, media items and journals are automatically renewed three days before the due date.
+Open Shelf, Periodical and Media loans are automatically renewed three days before the due date.

-If you have reached the maximum number of renewals and the item is reservation-free, you can request for a new loan cycle at the Loans Counter.
+Maximum renewal limit: 3.
+After three renewals, if the item is reservation-free, you can request for a new loan cycle at the Loans Counter.

 How many books can I borrow?